alxhoff/FreeRTOS-Emulator/README.md

 ## Dependencies

 All of the library dependencies written by me are pulled in as submodules automatically when CMake is run.

+### FreeRTOS Kernel

+To keep a tight control of the kernel being run in the emulator, the kernel is pulled in from a [*fork*](https://github.com/alxhoff/FreeRTOS-Kernel) of the upstream [*FreeRTOS/FreeRTOS-Kernel*](https://github.com/FreeRTOS/FreeRTOS-Kernel).

+#### POSIX port

+The port and portmacro files required for the FreeRTOS Kernel have been added to the kernel fork as a submodule, they can be found [*here*](https://github.com/alxhoff/FreeRTOS_Kernel_POSIX_port).

 ### Graphics Library